 Applying to Highly Ranked Programs: One Caveat

-We hope you have found the advice provided by Prof. Munger and Dr. Davies helpful.
+We hope you have found the advice provided by Prof. Munger and Dr. Steve Davies helpful.
 As you consider the next step of your intellectual and professional journey, keep in mind that you are not alone.
 The IHS community is filled with professors, professionals, and students—all committed to the ideas of free societies—who have made or are making similar decisions about their futures.

 To learn about additional opportunities for your own intellectual growth and professional development and to see the scholarship our community is engaging in, visit the IHS blog.